B13rg/B13rg.github.io/_drafts/2020-11-22-DMG-Cart-MBC-Analysis.md

 Gameboy cartridges primarily used the first 5 MBC types, with MBC6 and 7  reserved for special circumstances.
 The different types enabled developers to use hardware like real time clocks, RAM, batteries for saving, rumble, and even a light sensor.
 Multiple memory controllers were made to help control the cost of producing the cartridge.
-While it would be convenient to have a "One size fits all" controller that could dynamically accomodate add-ons and varying amounts of ROM and RAM, it would have been an expensive chip to produce.
+While it would be convenient to have a "One size fits all" controller that could dynamically accommodate add-ons and varying amounts of ROM and RAM, it would have been an expensive chip to produce.
 By producing a variety of types, game developers could select the MBC that would best accommodate their game.

+## Usage Statistics

 The [Game Boy hardware database](https://gbhwdb.gekkio.fi) is a community-created database of gameboy cartridges.
-It contains detailed information about cartridges and their internal componenets.
+It contains detailed information about cartridges and their internal components.
 There are 316 distinct game entries, out of 1,049 DMG + 576 GBC games (1,625 total).
 There are many games missing, but I figure it should be a random enough sample that we should at least be able to discern some trends from the data.